usagimaru/ZipArchivedDocument/README.md

 # ZipArchivedDocument
-The sample implementation of zip-archived document for a macOS AppKit platform.
-You can implement NSDocument-based I/O of archived document in your application like `.sketch` or `.key`.
+The sample implementation of a zip-archived document for macOS AppKit platform.
+You can implement NSDocument-based document archiving and unarchiving processes in your application like `.sketch` and `.key` file formats.

-The `.arcdoc` document file defined in this sample is zip archived and can be unzipped on the Finder by adding `.zip` to the extension.
+The `.arcdoc` document file format defined in this sample project will be archive to zip and can be unzipped on the Finder by adding `.zip` extension.

 <img src="./image.jpg" width=391 alt=".arcdoc file and unzipped document.">